glts/glts.github.io/_posts/2013-06-08-using-vim-as-grep.markdown

 {% endhighlight %}

 Vgrep `:print`s lines just like the shell's `echo` or *cat* do, with linefeed-terminated lines.
-Good.
 Now consider what happens with `:verbose echo`:

 {% highlight console %}
 $ vim -es <<<"verb echo 'ho'|verb echo 'hum'" | xxd